-Condos Montreal are generally owned and located in a condominium complex while apartments Montreal are generally rented and located in an apartment complex.
+Condos Montreal are owned and located in a condominium complex while apartments Montreal are rented and located in an apartment complex.
+The pros include affordability and the cons include limited outdoor space.

-Apartments are smart choices for students, young couples, newly arrived immigrants and other residents who are not yet ready for the expenses and the responsibilities that come with ownership.
-Responsibilities and duties such as mortgage payments, property taxes and home repairs.
+Apartments are smart choices for students, young couples, newly arrived immigrants and other residents who are not yet ready for the expenses and the responsibilities such as mortgage payments, property taxes and home repairs that come with ownership.

 A condominium complex is always accompanied by a condominium association and by a vast array of responsibilities related to management services such as financial management, property management and association insurance among others.